immigrationstory/uk/en-gb/_posts/2020-08-08-ilr-requirements.md

     Proof of knowledge in the English language can also be evidenced by having a degree taught in English.
 Because they have studied for and have been awarded a Master's Degree in Law by Queen Mary University of London, to fulfil this requirement my spouse only needed to submit their [UK degree certificate as evidence](https://www.gov.uk/english-language/degrees-in-english).

+    Refer to the [chapter on the IELTS English Language test]({% post_url en-gb/2020-07-30-ielts-english-language-test %}) if you find that any of your family members need to take it in order to prove their knowledge of the English language.

     In addition to submitting the scans online, you will need to bring all these with you on your appointment.

 0. **Evidence of passing the Life in the UK test**